openlmi/openlmi-doc/doc/mof/LMI_Locale.rst

     The property should be in format [language[_territory][.codeset][@modifier]], for example, 'en_AU.UTF-8' (Australian English using the UTF-8 encoding).

+.. _LMI-Locale-Language:

+``string`` **Language**

+    Sets a priority list of languages.
+GNU gettext gives preference to it over LC_ALL and LANG for the purpose of message handling.

+    The property should be in format [language][:[language]]..., for example, 'ru:en' (Russian preffered, but if it is not available, use English.)

+.. _LMI-Locale-LocalRTC:

+``boolean`` **LocalRTC**

+    Indicates whether the system RTC is in local or UTC timezone.
+If true, the system RTC is in local timezone.
+If false, the system RTC is in UTC timezone.

 .. _LMI-Locale-X11Options:

 ``string`` **X11Options**